Kalliope Amorphous in the mirror chamber, 2026

 ARTIST STATEMENT

 My photographs explore transformation, memory, emotion, and the fluid nature of identity.
-Through self-portraiture and experimental photography, I explore the spaces between presence and absence and the thresholds between self and other.
+Through self-portraiture and experimental photography, I explore the spaces between presence and absence and the thresholds between individual and archetype.

 Reflection, distortion, repetition, and entropy are both subjects and tools in my work.
 Through the use of reflective surfaces, in-camera effects, and self-constructed environments, I create images that resist fixed representation and render identity into something that is fluid and fragmented.